neekey/react-url-aware-search-list/README.md

 # React Use Case: URL-Aware Search List

-This project is to showcase a common use case in React web application that a list page with search and pagination while their state needs to be sync with the page URL query.
+This project is to showcase a common use case in React web application that a List page with search and pagination while their state needs to be synced with the page URL query.

 ## Features

-- User can use the search input to type in keyword and hit enter or click "search" to trigger a list search.
+- Users can use the Search component to type in a keyword and hit enter or click "search" to trigger a list search.
-- The list result should be rendered together with pagination, which allows user to navigate to different pages.
+- The list result should be rendered together with pagination, which allows users to navigate between different pages.
-- when user trigger a new keyword search, page needs to be rest to 0
+- when users trigger a new keyword search, the page needs to be rest to 0
-- the search keyword and page number all needs to be synced to the page url.
-When user reload the page, the keyword and selected page should remain (the search input needs to be prefilled and specified page link is selected).
+- the search keyword and page number all need to be synced to the page URL.
+When users reload the page, the keyword and the selected page should remain (the search input needs to be prefilled and specified page link is selected).
-- when a URL changed by other modules that is not the pagination and search input, the pagination and search should reflext the change from the URL.
+- when a URL changed by other components that are not the pagination and search input, the pagination and search should reflect the change from the URL.

 ## Summary

-If we look at this project from a higher level, the whole page should be treated as a fully controlled component.
+If we look at this use case from a high level, the whole page should be treated as a "controlled component".

 The URL query string is the source of the truth: